guikarai/PERA/README.md

-# Pervasive Encryption Readiness Assessment
+# Pervasive Encryption Readiness & Deployme Assessment
 A technical assessment from the IBM Client Center of Montpellier.

 ## What is PERA?